Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Method

 \subsubsection{Frequency ratio consistency loss}

 This loss constrains that the frequency ratio between any positive and negative rPPG signals ($\mathbf{y^p}$ and $\mathbf{y^n}$) should be consistent with the corresponding ratio $r$ fed into the LFA module.
+It optimizes the LFA module to generate a certain negative sample with the target signal frequency.
 We define the frequency ratio consistency loss $\mathcal L_\text{fr}$: